segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 ### Proactively block invalid identifier values

-Using invalid or placeholder values as identifiers can lead to inaccurate merges and data fragmentation.
+Using invalid or placeholder values as identifiers can cause inaccurate merges and data fragmentation.
 To prevent this, use [blocked values](/docs/unify/identity-resolution/identity-resolution-settings/#blocked-values) to exclude common defaults and test values.
 Segment ignores blocked values during Identity Resolution, but blocked values remain in the event payload for debugging.

 Segment recommends blocking: